duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/13-relevance-ethics.md

 When there is a difficult situation, there are multiple possible solutions.
 Ethics consists of moral principles and values of a person or a group of people.
 It affects how we choose to live our lives, what we think is wrong and right in morals and situations, and what our responsibilities are.

 Teachers explain the importance of ethics:

 By considering ethics during decision making, we can make better decisions that would benefit individuals and society as a whole.

+Specifically for ethical issues that are related to AI, they can be split into three different categories.

+The ethical implications of what AI is:

+1) Bias and Fairness
+2) Accountability and Remediability
+3) Transparency, Interpretability, and Explainability

+THe ethical implications related to what AI does:

+1) Safety
+2) Human-AI interaction
+3) Cyber-security and Malicious Use
+4) Privacy, Control, and Agency

+The are also ethical implications related to what AI can impact:

+1) Automation, Job Loss, Labor Trends
+2) Impact to Democracy and Civil Rights
+3) Human-Human or Human-Agent interaction

 ### Main Lesson